stephen476/stephen476/README.md

 • Olist Sales Analysis - showcased my story telling abilities with data

-• Sales Analytics Dashboard - built a dashboard using the full data process
+• Sales Analytics Dashboard - built a dashboard using the full data analysis cycle

 # 📫 Connect with Me